 In each case in which a hearing body determines that a student or student organization has violated the Code, the consequences shall be determined and assigned by the hearing authority.
 The Dean of Students will review the consequences set forth by the hearing authority and may, at his or her discretion, alter the consequences assigned.
 The Dean is not limited to consequences recommended by the members participating in the conduct process.
-Following the hearing, the Conduct Advisor and the Dean shall advise the accused in writing of their determination and of the consequences enacted, if any.
+Following the hearing, the hearing authority and the Dean shall advise the accused in writing of their determination and of the consequences enacted, if any.
 A decision by the Dean may be appealed as described in Article VIII.
 The Dean may designate the Director, Associate, or Assistant Director of Residence Life Housing and Dining Services to determine and assign consequences for students who live in the residence halls.
 In cases involving sexual violence, both the complainant and the accused will be informed, in writing, of the outcome of the complaint.

 A student receiving a temporary or provisional order may seek relief from the Vice President for Student Affairs.
 The student shall request relief in writing.
 Upon review, the Vice President can amend the conditions of the order or remove the order.

-Interim Suspension – In certain circumstances, the Dean of Students, or a designee, may impose a University or residence hall suspension prior to a hearing before a hearing authority.
+Interim Suspension – In certain circumstances, the Dean of Students, or a designee, may impose a university or residence hall suspension prior to a hearing before a hearing authority.

 Interim Suspension may be imposed only: